 Managing stormwater is a major challenge for cities across the country.
 Traditional gray infrastructure is aging and increasingly frequent extreme weather events are overwhelming sewer systems - negatively impacting our health, local economies and the local environment, particularly in underserved communities.

 NRPA, in cooperation with the American Planning Association (APA), created the Great Urban Parks Campaign with the primary purpose of improving environmental and social outcomes in underserved communities through promoting and advancing green infrastructure stormwater management projects within parks.
-Green infrastructure uses natural processes to slow the flow of and filter water to protect and restore clean and healthy waterways.
+Green stormwater infrastructure uses natural processes to filter and slow the flow of stormwater to mitigate localized flooding and prevent polluted water from entering our waterways.
 Additionally, it is an efficient way to increase community resilience by addressing stormwater runoff, reducing localized flooding, and increasing biodiversity and wildlife habitat while simultaneously providing communities increased access to recreational opportunities and to nature.